 Ask any sales manager how the quarter is going and you’ll likely receive a response regarding pipeline and a status report on some important deals.
 The annoying truth is that pipeline numbers don’t tell you enough about sales performance.
 It’s a surface-level answer that often can lead to an unreliable forecast.

 3. Review Performance Indicators that Predict the Future

 Your sales data past and present is always telling a story.
 Anything that goes too far from that narrative calls for its own analysis.
-That’s if you can identify outliers in the numbers.
-This is often a serious challenge for modern sales leaders: they have the data, but don’t know what do with it or how to maximize its usefulness.
+Tracking and analyzing anomalies is one of the most valuable ways to make meaningful predictions about sales performance.

 This means looking at unusual spikes in the data.
 This can include any of the following: